NSF REU SITE: Research training in the biomedical sciences and engineering

 • Students will be able to showcase their research through a power point presentation halfway through, and a poster session towards the end, as part of an undergraduate research symposium.

-• Research will be balanced with some social activities, such as a welcoming picnic and tubing down the Farmington River.
+• Research will be balanced with some social activities, such as a welcoming picnic and a visit to Yale’s Outdoor Education Center.
 Some social activities will be held in conjunction with other summer undergaduate research programs at Yale.

 • Selected students will be matched with PEB affiliated faculty advisors based on research interests, prior research experiences, and available openings.
 No prior research experience required, rising sophomores are encouraged to apply.